Sending Replies

 Flow expects a Webhook call to return a reply within seconds.
 This can cause problems whenever you need to do a long-running process.

-Certain business processes may however take considerably longer.
-For those cases, Flow provides a mechanism that allows you to reply with messages at a later point in time.
+Certain business processes may, however, take considerably longer.
+For those cases, Flow provides a mechanism that allows you to reply with messages at a later point.

-To do this there is a reply URL being provided with each webhook call.
+To do this, a reply URL will be provided with each webhook call.
 Use this URL to make an HTTP POST request.

 The JSON payload you send is the same as when replying directly.
-Do not forget to include the verifyToken with each request.
+Remember to include the `verifyToken with each request.

 // Node.js example using request